apache/nuttx/configs/ea3131/README.txt

   - make				# Make NuttX.
 This will produce nuttx.bin
   - mklpc.sh				# Make the bootloader binary (nuttx.lpc)

+  NOTES:

-  NOTE: setenv.sh just sets up pathes to the toolchain and also to configs/ea3131/tools where mklpc.sh resides.
+    1. setenv.sh just sets up pathes to the toolchain and also to configs/ea3131/tools where mklpc.sh resides.
 Use of setenv.sh is optional.
        If you don't use setenv.sh, then just set your PATH variable appropriately or use the full path to mklpc.sh in the final step.
+    2. You can't instruct Symantec to ignore the errors and it will stop quarantining the NXP program.
+    3. The CRC32 logic in configs/ea3131/tools doesn't seem to work.
+As a result, the CRC is currently disabled in the header:

+       RCS file: /cvsroot/nuttx/nuttx/configs/ea3131/tools/lpchdr.c,v
+       retrieving revision 1.2
+       diff -r1.2 lpchdr.c
+       264c264
+       <   g_hdr.imageType       = 0x0000000b;
+       ---
+       >   g_hdr.imageType       = 0x0000000a;

 Image Download to ISRAM
 ^^^^^^^^^^^^^^^^^^^^^^^